tknie/tknie/README.md

 ### Hi all 😄

-I've worked since 1995 with/on Linux and since 2000 as a developer.
+I've worked with/on Linux since 1995 and as a developer since 2000.
 Currently the GIThub projects are for **_personal_** private projects only.
-I'm working as a Software Architect and so this is fun for me.
+I'm working as a Software Architect or Technology Lead and so this is fun for me.

 #### I’m currently working on

-I need a SQL- or NoSQL-based database layer for a private adaption of the adabas-bitgarten project.
+I need a SQL- or NoSQL-based database layer for a private adaption of the picture storage and management project.
 This layer should be able to use either MariaDB, Postgres or MongoDB.
 In addition I'm working on an dynamic RESTful access for any of the database types.
 My favorite programming topics are